 Laland with Jochen Kumm and Feldman claim their research shows female infanticide may indeed influence the genetic predisposition towards having boys.

 The technical term for this theory is gene-culture coevolution and it threatens to undermine Dawkins’ Selfish Gene thesis.
 We are, of course, here speaking of variation within the species, not evolution across the species.

 All of this is controversial but if proved true would seem to have some fascinating and disturbing implications.
 If persistent behaviour in a particular society can affect genetic predisposition does persistent sinful behaviour by human beings cause a genetic predisposition towards sin?
 Are scientists about to discover original sin?
 If the sin of female infanticide can have genetic effects, why not other sins?

 Presumably this would mean that persistent homosexual practice could have genetic effects in society producing a predisposition towards homosexuality – a homosexual orientation?
 Clearly, learned behaviour from the example of a particular culture has a powerful effect.
-But does it also have a genetic effect – a very worrying thought?
+But does it also have a genetic effect?
 Currently though there is no reliable evidence that homosexuality is genetic.

 At present this is fascinating speculation, but stranger things have ultimately been proved.

 However if a genetic cause or factor is discovered in any sinful tendency, that does not remove personal responsibility.
 Genetic causes are in the category of human weakness and temptation, not determinism which removes free will and means people are forced to behave in particular ways.